Dan-Tran/congress_classifier/README.md

 This project explores how a representative’s voting patterns on key issues can determine the ideology of said representative.
-We will use 16 key votes as determined by the Congressional Quarterly Almanac and learn how to associate the voting records to classify representatives as either being a Democrat or a Republican.
+We will use the votes as determined by the Congressional Quarterly Almanac and learn how to associate the voting records to classify representatives as either being a Democrat or a Republican.